djlint/djLint/docs/src/docs/linter.md

 `Omit type on scripts and styles.`

-text/javascript and text/css are the HTML5 defaults for `<script>` and `<style>`, so the attribute is dead weight the browser ignores — the WHATWG spec explicitly says to omit it.
+text/javascript and text/css are the HTML5 defaults for `<script>` and `<style>`, so the attribute is dead weight the browser ignores; the WHATWG spec explicitly says to omit it.
 Dropping it also avoids stale MIME strings that break the element when copied onto module scripts (where type="module" actually matters).

 Don't: